What is OxyContin?

 Never crush or break an OxyContin tablet to inhale the powder or mix it into a liquid to inject the drug into your vein.
-This can cause in death.
+This can result in death.

 Store at room temperature, away from heat, moisture, and light.
 Keep track of your medicine.
 Oxycodone is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.